 It's important to find out what exactly is being recorded.
 A right guess might be quick, but a wrong one can make research difficult for people who are trying to find this person.

 Another issue I've run into during research is incorrectly indexed records.
-This is mostly due to twenty-first century readers not knowing their cursive alphabet.
+This is mostly due to twenty-first century readers not knowing their cursive alphabet or other applicable historic handwriting styles.

 It doesn't help any that in the old days, they wrote more loopy characters and added other little frills to the letters that we're not accustomed to.